gpustack/gpustack/docs/cli-reference/draw.md

 The `model` can be either of the following:

 1. Name of a GPUStack model.
 You need to create a model in GPUStack before using it here.
 2. Reference to a Hugging Face GGUF diffusion model in Ollama style.
 When using this option, the model will be deployed if it is not already available.
-When not specified the `Q4-0` quantization is used.
+When not specified the default `Q4_0` tag is used.
 Examples:

    - `hf.co/gpustack/stable-diffusion-v3-5-large-turbo-GGUF`
    - `hf.co/gpustack/stable-diffusion-v3-5-large-turbo-GGUF:FP16`
+   - `hf.co/gpustack/stable-diffusion-v3-5-large-turbo-GGUF:stable-diffusion-v3-5-large-turbo-Q4_0.gguf`

 ## Configurations